VandinLab/TopKWY/src/README.md

 ```
 8 6 : 30 : 29 : 8.13406e-07 : -6.08969
 ```
 indicates that the itemset with items 8, 6 appears in 30 transactions, 29 of which belongs to the minority class.
 The p-value p of the distribution on the classes of the itemset is 8.13406e-07.
-The log of this value is also provided, which is useful in cases where p = 0.
+The log (in base 10) of this value is also provided, which is useful in cases where p is reported as = 0 due to double underflow.